Levi-ZJY/Levi-ZJY.github.io/contents/home.md

 - MS, Electrical and Computer Engineering, University of California, Los Angeles, 2024-2026 (expected).
 - BS, Computer Science, University of Science and Technology Beijing, 2020-2024.
+  - National Scholarship of China (Awarded to 0.2% of students nationwide)
+  - Champion's Scholarship (Top 1 in CS department)